gcziprusz/project-tmpl/README-SETUP.md

 1. Run the Lambda service (aka the backend):
    - Build the Java code: `sam build`
-   - Choose a Cognito domain name matching the pattern `project-{NAME OF PROJECT}-{FULL NAME}`.
+   - Choose a Cognito Domain name matching the pattern `project-{NAME OF PROJECT}-{FULL NAME}`.
 E.g. `project-star-gazer-john-doe`.
 You'll use this in the next several commands.
       > **NOTE** If the Cognito domain name contains anything other than lowercase letters, numbers, and hyphens, then the domain name isn't accepted.
 You can't use a hyphen for the first or last character.
 The maximum length of the whole domain name, including the dots, is 63 characters.
    - Create an S3 bucket: `aws s3 mb s3://nss-s3-c##-u5-project-YOUR.NAME` (Replace `c##` with your cohort number, e.g. `c01` for Cohort 1, and replace `YOUR.NAME` with your first and last name.)
       > **NOTES:**